Nightmaster: Shadowpact

 The bar becomes very crowded after the Spectre, the wrath of God, destroys all magic, believing that this would cause the end of all evil.
 Detective Chimp, a longtime resident of the bar, rallies people to fight the Spectre.
 Rook and several other heroes lead the charge, ultimately forming the unofficial team Shadowpact.
-By themselves and with allies, Shadowpact battles to stop the Spectre and his own ally, Eclipso.
+By themselves and with allies, Shadowpact battles to stop the Spectre and his ally, Eclipso.

 After the Spectre's defeat, Rook and his friends are recruited by the Phantom Stranger to enter the town of Riverrock, Wyoming.
 While trapped inside and saving the townspeople from being sacrificed by the villainous group Pentacle, they perceive that about a day has passed, though due to the effects of magic, a year has actually passed outside.
 Back home, Rook discovers not only that he and his allies are memorialized in a statue, and the group thought to be dead, but that he has lost his bar to an unwelcome newcomer whom Rook cannot dislodge.

 Rook learns that the longer he is in possession of the sword, the less he ages, and later that his sword is inhabited by the last wielder, his father.

 When Nightmaster, Nightshade and Ragman attempt to teleport to Washington, D.C., to break up a bank robbery, they become trapped mid-transit in the Land of Nightshades.
 The duo learn that Myrra, and its capital city, Arcady, are related to and likely a part of that land.
 Later, Rook leaves the Shadowpact in order to return to Myrra.